CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 - <strong>False Negative</strong>: Let a guilty grandma free.

 ## The Metrics
-Two metrics in particular are often often used to understand how a model performs.
+Two metrics in particular are often used to understand how a model performs.
 And interestingly, they are often at odds with one another.
 As you are in the final stages of training your model, you might have to ask yourself, would I rather optimize for high precision, or high recall?

 ### Precision
 Did you convict any innocent grandmas?